Close Menu

 • Corrupt: The investigation uncovered corrupt dealings among officials.

-See also Opposite of Monochrome: A Complete Guide to Colorful Contrasts in Language and Design
+See also Unlocking the Opposite of Daylight Saving: A Complete Guide

 Proper Use and Proper Order When Using Multiple Opposite Terms